• Skip to primary navigation

 6. Add one tablespoon of powdered (icing) sugar to the cream if desired.

-7. Serve it with berry coulis aside.
+7. Serve it with berry coulis on the side.

 Nutrition